MichelEChaghoury/InterviewPreparation/FAQ.md

 ## Why do you want to leave your job?

 I want to leave my job simply because I want a _fresh challenge_ with a _forward-thinking_ company such as yours where my _skills & qualities_ will be put to good use.
-My employer has been great, and very supportive, and we achieved lots of positive things while I have been there However, I am now ready for the _next chapter of my career_ which I hope will be with your company
+My employer has been great, and very supportive, and we achieved lots of positive things while I have been there However, I am now seeking more responsibilities and the opportunity for career growth.
+I want the next stage of my development to be in this job working for your company.
+I will get more satisfaction in this position while working alongside other ambitious, dedicated, and talented people

 ## Why do you want this job?